donivanjames/BNSv1-2/README.md

 - Bug fix: if you jump while paused you'll jump when you unpause
 - Replaced the word 'dino' with 'player' in Code
 - Tried batch renderinig update functions but it didn't look right
-- Fixed an amination bug
+- Fixed an amination bug where the player's legs would move really fast after a while
+- Bug fix: dying and leaving then coming back and restarting would result in player frame stutter for a few seconds